 Nonprofit Management and Advocacy – serving various issues and populations.
 For someone with interest in both development and management of resources to solve problems, with decision-making, communications, and management skills.

 Law and Law Enforcement, Emergency Management, and Homeland Security - providing for the safety of others, individually and collectively.
-Evolving and emerging professions, work in these areas of interest are a good fit for someone who exhibits good judgment, and a sense of fairness, and understanding of justice.
+For someone who exhibits good judgment, a sense of fairness, and understanding of justice.
 Skills in interpersonal communication, planning and preparedness, problem-solving, task management and coordination are necessary.